There are a number of reasons why you might need to send money from where you are in India over to the UK.

 You may recently have read my guide to the Best Money Transfer Services UK and may be wondering whether these services could be useful for you.
 If so, find out everything you need to know right here about transferring a large amount of money from India to the UK.

-Important rules to know for an international money transfer from India to the UK
+Important rules to know for sending money from India to UK

 Before you can transfer money from India to the UK, you need to be aware of the rules that India has for outward remittance of Indian rupees to other countries.